Adishar93/OthelloAI/README.md

 ### Approach

-Implemented Mini-Max algorithm with Alpha–beta pruning pruning from scratch.
+Implemented Mini-Max algorithm with Alpha–beta pruning from scratch.

 1. **Focus on Heuristic Tuning:**
    - Created a referee within this repository to monitor matches between different versions of the AI bot with varying heuristics and depths.